Armin’s “Next Level” Plan

 To best serve the needs of our residents and businesses, Keller must be a fiscally responsible and taxpayer-friendly city.
 Armin has been a champion for taxpayers.
 As Councilman from 2014 to 2018, Armin introduced and fought for the first ever increase to the Keller Homestead Exemption in over 30 years.

-In 2021 and in his first year as Mayor, Armin supported the single largest tax relief measure in city history.
-Implementing a 20% Homestead Exemption – the maximum allowed by state law – and supporting a tax rate that fell below the “Effective Tax Rate.”
-These measures meant true and real tax relief for Keller residents, easing the tax burden on Keller homeowners.
+As Mayor, Armin has introduced and supported consecutive budgets which have provided for the single largest tax relief measures in city history.
+Implementing a 20% Homestead Exemption – the maximum allowed by state law – and approving consecutive tax rates that have fallen at or below the “Effective Tax Rate.”
+These measures have meant historic and real tax relief for Keller residents, easing the tax burden on Keller homeowners.

 Ensure and Support Public Safety

-Under Armin’s leadership, Keller has continues to be one of the safest cities in all of Texas to live and raise a family.
-Armin appreciates and recognizes the important sacrifices made by our first responders.
-As Mayor, Armin has supported pay increases for first responders all the while making sure they have the resources, training, and support necessary to keep Keller safe.
+Under Armin’s leadership, Keller continues to be one of the safest cities in all of Texas to live and raise a family.
+Armin appreciates and recognizes the important sacrifices made by our first responders and their families, as a result, Armin has fought to ensure our first responders have the tools, equipment, and training necessary to keep Keller safe – upgrading public safety facilities and fleet vehicles for police, fire, and EMS.

 Attracting Quality Economic Development